dormroomfund/magic-wand/README.md

 ## Setup and Running

-Make sure you have Postgres installed already.
+Make sure you have Postgres installed already as well as necessary API keys included in `config/local.json`.
 To install:

 ```
 $ make install